-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 If you think that you can go write a cookie-cutter SEO tip post in the current age and generate good rankings, think again.

-Today’s landscape is brutal.
 Even for the most obscure, low-traffic keywords.

 Check out the SERPs for “International SEO,” a keyword with just 250 searches a month.

-Moz, SEJ, SEL, Neil Patel, WordStream, SEMrush, and HubSpot.
+Moz, Search Engine Journal, SEL, Neil Patel, WordStream, SEMrush, and HubSpot.
 Not a single DA under 87.

 Yikes.

-Wanna rank for it without a DA above 87 and hundreds to thousands of backlinks over years of time?
+Want to rank for it without a DA above 87 and hundreds to thousands of backlinks over years of time?

-Two thousands words ain’t gonna cut it.
 “Long-form” doesn’t mean jack if it’s not different in some fundamental way.

 You’re gonna need much more, and most people are far too stingy or lazy to do it.